benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 * Configurations MUST be public and MUST NOT require authentication (see below).

-## Config location for single domain
+## Configuration location for single domain

 The configuration file SHOULD be published at the URL for step 1.1., i.e.